mariacardag/TFM/README.md

- # Code Accompanying Master’s Thesis: *Sexist Rhetoric in the Spanish Congress: a Machine Learning-Based Approach*
+ # Code Accompanying Master’s Thesis - *Sexist Rhetoric in the Spanish Congress: a Machine Learning-Based Approach*

 > By Maria Carda